-Mr. Leavens is the general manager of Leavens Ranches, a family partnership that farms 1,100 acres of lemons and avocados in Ventura and Monterey Counties.
+On February 27, 2020, Mr. Leavens was appointed Chairman of the Board of Directors.
+Mr. Leavens is the President and CEO of Leavens Ranches, LLC that farms 1,200 acres of lemons, avocados and grapes in Ventura and Monterey Counties.
 He has served as President of the Ventura County Farm Bureau, the Ventura County Resource Conservation District and was a founding member of the University of California Hansen Trust Advisory Committee.
 Leavens Ranches have been Calavo members since 1956.
+In addition, Mr. Leavens has degrees from Cal-Poly Pomona and an MBA from Cal Lutheran University.